Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Food Invented in Calgary 💭

-I won't say how accurate this is, some may be more rumor-based than true.
-That said, there are some notable cuisines Calgary likes to take credit for.
+I won't say how accurate this is (some may be more rumor-based than true!) but here are some notable cuisines Calgary likes to take credit for.

 Food From Calgary, Alberta, Canada